Anthony de Caluwe, Alleged Ambassador-Stalker, Directs Group To Turn Humans Into ‘Interstellar Civilization’

-Anthony de Caluwe, a Belgian national and ardent Donald Trump supporter whose text messages appear to show that he was somehow stalking United States Ambassador to Ukraine Marie Yovanovitch, is also listed as the director of a foundation dedicated to turning the human race into an “interstellar civilization.”
+Anthony de Caluwe, a Belgian national and ardent Donald Trump supporter whose text messages appear to show that he was somehow stalking United States Ambassador to Ukraine Marie Yovanovitch, is also listed as the director of The Leeward Space Foundation, which is dedicated to turning the human race into an “interstellar civilization.”

-The connection was turned up by Washington Post investigative reporter Jon Swaine, who posted it to his Twitter account, noting that de Caluwe is listed on the group’s site as a director of The Leeward Foundation.
+The connection was turned up by Washington Post investigative reporter Jon Swaine, who posted it to his Twitter account, noting that de Caluwe is listed on the group’s site as a director of The Leeward Space Foundation.
 The foundation states its mission is “to help Humanity become a space-faring race through exploration, commercialization and colonization of our solar system & beyond.”

-The Leeward Foundation site describes de Caluwe as “an experienced world traveler with business related experience in the area of Space Solar Power,” as well as in telecommunications, retail sales, marketing, management, accounting, and finance.
+The Leeward Space Foundation site describes de Caluwe as “an experienced world traveler with business related experience in the area of Space Solar Power,” as well as in telecommunications, retail sales, marketing, management, accounting, and finance.
 The site also states that de Caluwe is fluent in five languages — English, Spanish, German, Dutch and French — and is “well respected throughout the world.”

 The Leeward site says that de Caluwe’s role with the space-exploration advocacy group would be to serve as a liaison with business and government officials.